-MCAP obtains personal information about you primarily from you.
-MCAP may also obtain additional information from other sources with your consent.
+MCAP primarily obtains personal information about you, such as your name, address, employment information, from you and your mortgage broker.
+MCAP may also obtain additional personal information from other sources with your consent.
 For example, when you apply for a mortgage, MCAP asks you to authorize us to obtain a credit bureau report on you (if you have not already so authorized your mortgage broker), and to collect and verify your personal information with the credit bureau, credit insurers, your employer, personal references, and other lenders.
-If you do not authorize us to obtain your credit bureau report, and to verify your personal information, our standard lending practices may not allow us to provide you with a positive response to your mortgage request.
-When you are applying for other products or services, such as a debenture, MCAP will also ask you for your social insurance number so we can report, for taxation purposes, interest earned.
+If you do not authorize us to obtain your credit bureau report, and to verify your personal information, our standard lending practices may not allow us to provide you with a positive response to your mortgage application.

-Why And What Type Of Information Is Collected
+Why and What Type of Personal Information Is Collected?

 - to determine the suitability of our products and services for you;